Teaching & Learning - Primary

 Christian Studies is taught by a specialist teacher who delivers a program supportive of the college's Anglican foundation.
 The Bible's message is delivered in a meaningful way through storytelling, song and more than a little fun.

 Clubs are offered to primary students at lunchtime and after school.
 They are voluntary, but do enjoy a high degree of popularity.
 Cultural clubs include dance, chess, gardening, computer coding and animation, and drama.
 The sporting clubs include rugby, soccer, basketball and netball.
 The Learning Resource Centre staff provides the Homework Club.

 The primary school sponsors a number of children through the World Vision scheme.
 Money raised by the Student Representative Council also goes towards supporting local charities.

 A staff funded scholarship for Aboriginal students has been in place for a number of years.

 The program runs from Year 1 to Year 11 with increasing levels of challenge.
 In Year 1 the students are led by an experienced outdoor education tutor through a series of activities at the school for a day.
 In Year 3 the students stay overnight at an off-site venue and are involved in activities for two days.
 In Year 5 the students travel to an outdoor education facility for a three-night stay with specific activities provided.

 The primary school elects two school captains and two vice captains.
 These students are joined by another eight Year 6 students to form the Student Representative Council.
 The SRC meets weekly and has developed and implemented a range of activities for the students including dances, movie nights, mufti days and other fundraising events.
 The SRC uses the funds raised by these events to purchase a Year 6 gift for the school and to support selected charities.

 The college operates the Outside School Hours Care facility and program for parents requiring this service.
 OSHC runs an after school care service from 3.15pm to 5.45pm each school day.
-OSH also operates our vacation care program through the school holidays.
+OSHC also operates our vacation care program through the school holidays.